pnpm/pnpm.io/docs/workspaces.md

 **NOTE:** even though all the dependencies will be hard linked into the root `node_modules`, packages will have access only to those dependencies that are declared in their `package.json`.
 So pnpm's strictness is preserved.

+### save-workspace-protocol

+* Default: **true**
+* Type: **Boolean**

+When true, new dependencies will be added with the workspace protocol, if they are present in the workspace.

+You might want to change this setting to `false`, if the tooling in your repository does not understand the workspace protocol.